vsmac/Linux_Essentials/README.md

 # linux command pratice
-# the directory that contains your current directory:
+# To move one level up in the directory hierarchy:
 cd ..
 # To return to your home directory
 cd